jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f7691dafd882520797cd2f0
+id: 5f7692f7c5b3ce22a57788b6
-title: Part 44
+title: Part 45
 challengeType: 0
 ---

 # --description--

-Next, position the other `p` elements to be on the same line with no space between them.
+To complete the styling, add the applicable class names `flavor` and `price` to all the remaining `p` elements.

 # --hints--